samiaab1990/blogdown/content/post/2020-04-18-australia-wildfires-a-tidy-tuesday-project-from-january-2020.en.md

 alt="BOM temperature map"
 class="center"/>

 The first thing needed to recreate the map is a shapefile of Australia, preferably with territorial boundaries.
 I was able to download it from the [Australian Government website](http://data.daff.gov.au/anrdl/metadata_files/pa_nsaasr9nnd_02211a04.xml) but [Natural Earth](http://www.naturalearthdata.com/downloads/10m-cultural-vectors/) is also a popular resource for retrieving map data.
 The `readOGR()` function from the `rgdal` package reads in .shp files.
-I then used the `fortify()` function from `ggplot2` that converts the shapefile into a dataframe compatible with ggplot. *Note that `fortify` may be depreciated in the future and the `tidy()` function from the `broom` package is preferred. `Fortify()` works for me so I used it in this example-you can read [the documentation](https://ggplot2.tidyverse.org/reference/fortify.map.html) to learn more about the function.*
+I then used the `fortify()` function from `ggplot2` that converts the shapefile into a dataframe compatible with ggplot. *Note that `fortify` may be deprecated in the future and the `tidy()` function from the `broom` package is preferred. `Fortify()` works for me so I used it in this example-you can read [the documentation](https://ggplot2.tidyverse.org/reference/fortify.map.html) to learn more about the function.*

 ```
 library(rgdal)